Sir Cecil Beaton

 Undertaking projects of vast temporal and geographic scope, Sebastião Salgado is one of the most celebrated photojournalists working today.
 Whilst inescapably memorable for their beauty, Salgado’s photographs are laden with political purpose exposing the social and environmental problems facing our planet.

 Alec Soth (born 1969) is a leading contemporary American photographer, working in the documentary tradition.
 Soth is celebrated for his series Sleeping by the Mississippi, Niagara and Broken Manual, which merge a documentary style with a poetic sensibility.

-Joel Sternfeld (born 1944) is a photographer whose work sits within the American documentary tradition of Walker Evans and Robert Frank.
-He is celebrated for his pioneering colour photographs which are characterised by their irony and humour.
+Joel Sternfeld (b.
+1944) is a photographer whose work sits within the American documentary tradition of Walker Evans and Robert Frank.
+He is celebrated for his pioneering colour photographs that explore societal issues, and are often characterised by subtle irony and humour.
 His series American Prospects is regarded as one of the most influential bodies of photographic work from the late twentieth century.

 Ruud van Empel (born 1958) is one of the most innovative and influential contemporary photographers working today.
 Van Empel’s pioneering techniques have completely changed the face of digital photography.
 Using a vast library of digital body parts, fabrics and foliage, van Empel creates dream-like photographic utopias, where nothing is exactly as it seems.
 Ruud van Empel is represented in the United Kingdom by Huxley-Parlour gallery.